 Artarama will take place at Mary Mother of the Church, 85 Kirkbridge Drive from March 29-31.
 There are forty four Manitoba artists, who participate by invitation only, and there will be framed and unframed art in a variety of styles and mediums, a raffle, and a café, with all proceeds going to local charities.

 For more information about Artarama, contact Peter Lodewyks at email@example.com or Walter Berry at firstname.lastname@example.org.

 For more information about St. Vital Art Group or the St. Vital Art Group Show and Sale on April 26 and 27, contact Pauline Korol at email@example.com.

-This article was originally published on March 13 , 2019 by Winnipeg Free Press.
+This article was originally published in the Winnipeg Free Press on March 11, 2019.